Fireye04/coffee/content/blog/nixos-is-for-crazy-people.md

 You just want a simple config that works, but everyone keeps saying things about flakes, but flakes are marked as unstable???
 Everyone also keeps talking about homemanager, what the fuck is that?
 Do you need it?

-At this point I can say that you should certainly use both.
+At this point I can say with certainty that you should use both.
-Also here's a competent guide to actually getting everything working in a sane way: https://nixos-and-flakes.thiscute.world/ *kisses your forhead* Everything's gonna be alright, buddy.
+Also here's a competent guide to actually getting everything working in a sane way, written in (mostly) plain english: https://nixos-and-flakes.thiscute.world/

+\*kisses your forhead\* Everything's gonna be alright, buddy.
+It gets so much better from here.

 ### What's a flake?

 Flakes are experimental features of nix that allow users to define the nix equivalent of a function.
-These are widely used in the nix community to provide additional support for programs that don't exist in nixpkgs yet, add native homemanager configuration for certain programs, provide out of the box configuration for certain programs (for example, [nix-citizen](https://github.com/LovingMelody/nix-citizen) provided me a fully optimized SC/wine installation without any config on my end!), and much more.
+These are widely used in the nix community to provide additional support for programs that don't exist in nixpkgs yet, add native homemanager configuration for certain programs, provide out of the box configuration for certain programs (for example, [nix-citizen](https://github.com/LovingMelody/nix-citizen) provided me a fully optimized SC/wine installation without any config on my end.
+Neato!), and much more.

 The best way to manage your system config on nixos these days is by defining a flake to act as an entrypoint.
 This allows you to define other flakes as "inputs" (read:parameters), that you can feed into your "outputs" (read: other function calls).